Babu\v{s}ka's paradox in a nonlinear bending-folding model: Introduction

 \subsection{Babu\v{s}ka's paradox}

-A remarkable observation due to Babu\v{s}ka, cf.~\cite{BabPit90}, is that canonical approximations of certain fourth order problems may fail to converge when curved domains are approximated using polygons.
-In particular, considering the Kirchhoff--Love bending energy
+A remarkable observation due to Babu\v{s}ka, cf.~\cite{BabPit90}, is that canonical approximations of certain fourth order problems may fail to converge when curved domains are approximated using polygons. \rx{In particular, this occurs for the Kirchhoff--Love bending energy

-in the set of functions $v\in V(\o) = H^2(\o)\cap H^1_0(\o)$ corresponding to simple support boundary conditions, the approximating functionals $I(\o_m;\cdot)$ with a sequence of approximating polygons $\o_m$ for $\o$ do not converge in variational sense to $I(\o,\cdot)$ if $\o$ has curved boundary parts.
-The incorrect convergence is illustrated in Figure~\ref{fig:paradox_linear}.
+defined on the set of functions $v\in V(\o) = H^2(\o)\cap H^1_0(\o)$ corresponding to simply supported boundary conditions.
+Then, the approximating functionals $I(\o_m;\cdot)$ with a sequence of approximating polygons $\o_m$ for $\o$ do not converge in variational sense to $I(\o,\cdot)$ if $\o$ has curved boundary parts.} The incorrect convergence is illustrated in Figure~\ref{fig:paradox_linear}.
 A simple explanation follows from the relation

-which holds for Lipschitz domains $\ho\subset \R^2$ whose boundaries consist of finitely many $C^2$ arcs whose piecewise curvature is denoted by $\hk$ which is positive for locally convex arcs, cf.~\cite{CoNiSw19} for a related density result.
-Since the functionals $I(\o_m;\cdot)$ and $I(\o;\cdot)$ are quadratic expressions in $D^2v$ we have that if $(v_m)_{m\ge 0} \subset H^1_0(\o)$ is a sequence with $v_m\in H^2(\o_m)\cap H^1_0(\o_m)$ and $v_m \wto v$ in $H^1_0(\o)$ then $I(\o_m;v_m) \to I(\o;v)$ implies that the trivial extensions of $D^2 v_m$ converge strongly to $D^2 v$ in $L^2(\o)$.
+which holds for Lipschitz domains $\ho\subset \R^2$ whose boundaries consist of finitely many $C^2$ arcs whose piecewise curvature is denoted by $\hk$ which is positive for locally convex arcs, cf.~\cite{CoNiSw19} for a related density result. \rx{To address the variational convergence of functionals associated with approximating domains $\o_m\subset \o$ we trivially extend functions and their derivatives defined on $\o_m$ to functions on $\o$ by assigning the value zero in $\o\setminus \o_m$.} Since the functionals $I(\o_m;\cdot)$ and $I(\o;\cdot)$ are quadratic expressions in \rx{the Hessian} we have that if $(v_m)_{m\ge 0} \subset H^1_0(\o)$ is a sequence with $v_m\in H^2(\o_m)\cap H^1_0(\o_m)$ and $v_m \wto v$ in $H^1_0(\o)$ then $I(\o_m;v_m) \to I(\o;v)$ implies that the trivial extensions of $D^2 v_m$ converge strongly to $D^2 v$ in $L^2(\o)$.
 This leads to a contradiction since the boundary integral terms in $I(\o_m;\cdot)$ vanish for every $m\ge 0$ but provide a nontrivial contribution to $I(\o;\cdot)$ unless the boundary of $\o$ is piecewise straight or the normal derivative vanishes on $\p \o$.
 Note that also distributional curvature contributions in the corner points do not improve the convergence since in those points we have $\p_\nu v=0$.
 The paradox is thus a consequence of an insufficient convergence of the approximating boundary curvatures~$\k_m$.